Hugus2/Hugus2/README.md

-Hi, I’m @Hugus2!
+Hi, I’m Fesseha!
 I’m passionate about web development and cybersecurity.
 Currently, I’m learning full-stack development and cybersecurity.
 I enjoy jogging, spending time with family, and exploring new knowledge at an affordable price or free.
 Always eager to grow!